FormidableLabs/victory-docs/docs/index.md

         />
         <VictoryAxis
           dependentAxis
-          // tickFormat allows d3 to determine the number of
-          // ticks based on data, but formats them to look the way that you'd like tickFormat={(x) => (`$${x / 1000}k`)}
+          // tickFormat specifies how ticks should be displayed tickFormat={(x) => (`$${x / 1000}k`)}
         />
         <VictoryBar